Floor Plan-Guided Visual Navigation Incorporating Depth and Directional Cues: Experiments

-We select two episodes, each from a different unseen scene, and visualize the results in \cref{fig:ablation}.
+\textbf{Qualitative results.} We select two episodes, each from an unseen scene, and visualize the results in \cref{fig:ablation}.
 When the agent navigates to the same goal, different models generate distinct actions due to their varying capabilities.
 The w/o depth model encounters collisions with walls and furniture in both cases, indicating the role of local guidance in generating collision-free navigation actions.
 In \textit{Mobridge}, the w/o path model generates incorrect actions at the intersection due to the lack of guidance from the optimal path.

-\paragraph{Ablation Study on GT Perturbation} We retrain our model with the GT perturbation trick removed and refer to this revised version as w/o perturbation.
-We then assess the robustness of \model and w/o perturbation to localization noise across ten unseen environments.
-Specifically, we introduce two levels of noise, $u_1 (m)\sim\mathcal{U}(0.0,0.5)$ and $u_2 (m)\sim\mathcal{U}(1.0,2.0)$, to the GT localization results and evaluate the performance of \model and w/o perturbation under both conditions.
-As shown in \cref{tab:robustness of gt model}, \model outperforms w/o perturbation across all conditions, and the performance of w/o perturbation degrades more severely than that of \model as the noise level increases.
-This highlights that incorporating noise during training significantly enhances the model’s robustness to localization errors.
+\paragraph{Ablation Study on GT Perturbation} We retrain our model removing the GT perturbation trick mentioned in \cref{training} and refer to this revised version as w/o perturbation.
+To evaluate the robustness of \model and w/o perturbation to localization noise, we conduct a set of experiments across ten unseen environments.
+We introduce two levels of noise, $u_1 (m)\sim\mathcal{U}(0.0,0.5)$ and $u_2 (m)\sim\mathcal{U}(0.0,1.0)$, to the GT localization results and evaluate the performance of \model and w/o perturbation under both conditions.
+As shown in \cref{tab:robustness of gt model}, under noisy ground-truth localization, \model consistently outperforms w/o perturbation in most scenarios.
+This indicates that incorporating noise during training significantly enhances the model’s robustness to localization errors.

+\paragraph{Ablation Study on Prediction Horizon} We examine how different action prediction horizons affect the performance of \model (GT).
+Specifically, we evaluate three configurations with prediction lengths of 16, 32, and 48 steps.
+All models are trained for 20 epochs until convergence.
+We evaluate all three models using a fixed distance threshold $\tau_d = 0.25$, and vary the intervention count threshold $\tau_c$ among {10, 30, 50, $\infty$}.
+According to \cref{tab:steps}, all three configurations yield comparable performance, with the 32-step model performing slightly better.